cloudnative-pg/postgis-containers/README.md

 application container images** that bundle PostGIS with PostgreSQL.
 These images are built on top of the official
-[CNPG PostgreSQL container images project](https://github.com/cloudnative-pg/postgres-containers) and are maintained for a selected set of PostGIS major versions, across all supported PostgreSQL releases, on the following base variants:
+[CNPG PostgreSQL container images project](https://github.com/cloudnative-pg/postgres-containers) and are maintained for the latest PostGIS major version (currently 3), across all supported PostgreSQL releases, on the following base variants:

 - `standard` – without Barman Cloud
 - `system` – with Barman Cloud